 Ironically, discoveries such as in quantum physics and neuroscience suggest more research should be done with paranormal effects.
-Even though the window of opportunity seems to be closed.
-Projects will be few and funds will likey dry up until the window opens again by unforeseen events.
+Even though the window of opportunity seems to be closed for prayer.
+Projects should continue only for a few, but most funds will likey dry up until the window opens again by unforeseen events.
 (A Journey Into Prayer, pages 362 - 372.)

 Tony Sabrado wrote, "Terrorist bombers' self-sacrifice for the higher good fueled much of the new atheistic movement that included Christopher Hitchens."
 (The Huffington Post, (03/13/2013.)

 An example of becoming an atheist might be entertainer Bill Maher.
 Around the time of the millennium, on his show Politically Incorrect, I heard Bill Maher say he believed in God.
 He thought God was busy doing things like making trees as I recall.
 Maher always derided religion, yet he believed in God.
 Something happened and Maher became an atheist.
 My speculation is that the extremism of 9/11 and the Catholic priests that molest children pushed Maher over the edge to distain God the way he distains religion.

 To some degree, science and religion have to overlap, else atheism will win.